nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="550"/>

-The sequence diagram below illustrates the interactions within the `Logic` component, taking `execute("delete n/Bob")` API call as an example.
+The sequence diagram below illustrates the interactions within the `Logic` component, taking `execute("deleteclient 1")` API call as an example.

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/DeleteSequenceDiagram.png)